 What is Rent Expense?

 Rent expense refers to the total cost of using rental property for each reporting period.
-It is common among the largest expenses that companies must report.
-Only two expenses are typically larger than rental expense: cost of goods sold (COGS) and compensation expense.
+It is typically among the largest expenses that companies report.
+Only two expenses are usually larger than rental expense: cost of goods sold (COGS) and compensation (wages) expense.

 Rent expense explains how much cash was handed over during the reporting period.
-It is a representation of how much a rental property was used.
-The expense is generally divided – on the income statement – between the production and selling and administrative sections.
-Also, it is sometimes listed in the selling and administrative section of the income statement.
+The accounting of this expense indicates how the rental space is used by the company.
+The expense is generally divided – on the income statement – between the production and selling & administrative sections.
+It may sometimes simply be listed in the selling & administrative section of the income statement.

-- Rent expense is commonly one of the largest accounts a company reports.
+- Rent expense is commonly one of the largest expenses a company reports.

 - How a rental space is used affects what account the rent expense is listed under.

 Accrual Basis of Accounting

 With the accrual basis of accounting method, any revenue is listed on the income statement upon earning it, even if the cash hasn’t actually been received yet.

 For rental expense under the accrual method, when rent is paid ahead of schedule – which happens rather often – then the rent is recorded in the prepaid expenses account as an asset.
 Once the business moves into the rental space, or time passes so that the expense becomes current, then the rent expense is then moved to the expense column.

 Deferred Rent Asset or Liability

 Across the board, companies are supposed to have a consistent rent expense documented every month.
-It is dictated in the generally accepted accounting principles (GAAP).
-The major problem with the regulation is that rent expenses aren’t always consistent.
-In many cases, because of inflation, monthly rent expense increases over time.
-On the other hand, the lessor might give the company a “first month free” offer or offer a free month or a break on rent for different reasons.
+This is dictated in the generally accepted accounting principles (GAAP).
+The major problem with this regulation is that rent expenses aren’t always consistent.
+In many cases, because of inflation, for example, monthly rent expense increases over time.
+On the other hand, the lessor might sometimes give the company a free month or a discount on the rent.